wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

 ### Docker Networks

-Display a list of your Docker Networks
+Display a list of your Docker Networks:

 ```bash
 docker network list